-Research substitutes for the leg extension online, and you’ll find endless recommendations for compound free weight options like squats, lunges, and step-ups.
+Research substitutes for the leg extension, and you’ll find endless recommendations for compound free weight options like squats, lunges, and step-ups.

 Traditional front thigh exercises focus on the single-joint vasti, which includes the vastus medialis, vastus lateralis, and vastus intermedius.
-They work these muscles at a strong position for overall active tension by overloading the midrange, and therefore are rightfully known as mass builders.
+They overload these muscles at a strong position for overall active tension at the midrange, and therefore are rightfully known as mass builders.
 Other muscles like the glutes, hamstrings, and lower back get involved too.

 Nonetheless, when hip extension occurs simultaneously with knee extension, the biarticulate rectus femoris muscle, attached to both the knee and the hip, will activate minimally.
 It facilitates smooth movement since it barely changes length instead.

 A pure knee extension or done with countercurrent hip flexion is required to activate the rectus femoris, especially the lower portion near the knee.
 This impressive two-headed, V-shaped muscle etches fine detail into the upper front thigh.

 Due to the flexed hip position while seated on a leg extension machine, even despite a seat adjustment, the rectus femoris lacks strength.
-Along with minimal range of motion for nearly all models at the knee, it lacks the tension possible for the rectus femoris through these leg extension alternatives.
+Along with minimal range of motion for nearly all models at the knee, it lacks the tension possible through these leg extension alternatives…

 Table of Contents